-The Group's major financial instruments include trade and other receivables, pledged bank deposits, cash and bank balances, trade payables, accruals and other payables, bank loans and lease liabilities.
+The Group's major financial instruments include financial assets included in trade and other receivables, financial assets included in prepayments and deposit, pledged bank deposits, cash and bank balances, trade payables, accruals and other payables, bank loans, loan from a related party and lease liabilities.
 Details of the financial instruments are disclosed in respective notes.
 The risks associated with these financial instruments include market risk (mainly currency risk), credit risk and liquidity risk.
 The policies on how to mitigate these risks are set out below.
 The management of the Group manages and monitors these exposures to ensure appropriate measures are implemented on a timely and effective manner.